 Science has shown that men and women use their brains in different ways.
-Temperament studies have claims that the majority of men predominantly use their logical, deductive reasoning capabilities to guide them through life while most women are much more feeling, subjective and are more directly in touch with their emotions.
+Temperament studies have claimed that the majority of men predominantly use their logical, deductive reasoning capabilities to guide them through life while most women are much more likely to use feeling and be subjective and are more directly in touch with their emotions.
 If you haven’t noticed, women and men are different in a number of ways.

 As long as one or both sides are stuck in their ways of thinking and feeling, communication can and will break down.
 There are two completely different languages being used in this type of exchange and each side can end up misunderstanding the other.
 It has been shown that communication issues are the number one reason for divorce in marriages.

-By recognising that you are on one side of this fence or the other is the first step in diagnosing what your solutions can be.
+Recognising that you are on one side of this fence or the other is the first step in diagnosing what your solution can be.
 If you are a thinker by nature, then chances are you are not as strong in the feeling department.
 If you are a feeling type of person, there is a good chance that the logical, deductive reasoning processes may be less utilised.
 I mean no offence and nothing personal when I make these statements.